 - 3 tsp Scallions, cut

-- 1 tsp Szechuan Peppercorn, use ½ tsp, if new to this flavor
+- 1 tsp Szechuan Peppercorn, reduce if you are new to this

 Instructions